 Methodology

-Evidence-first review methodology for posture-based findings.
+Evidence-led methodology for structured findings.

 This page explains what CertScore tests, what “not detected” means, how evidence is retained, how confidence is assigned, and why the product avoids legal certification or legal pass/fail language.